AlexD004/CEF_trouve-ton-artisan/README.md

 # Install dependencies
 $ npm install

-# Run the project in Dev Mode to see the result
+# Run the project to see the result
 $ npm start
 ```